Over the years I have been asked several times what I run on my rods, braid vs mono.

 Braid used was Rovex 20 lb on a Rovex Revenge 12 kg, 5’6″ rod and Quantum Exo bait caster.

-I love these reels because they are reasonably prices and have a great drag.
+I love these reels because they are reasonably priced and have a great drag.

 The lure featured in the video is the Kato Karnage Mr Minnow FL125 blue eye olive available from BCF Deeragun Townsville.